Nanjing Olympic Sports Centre

-Nanjing Olympic Sports Centre Stadium (南京奥林匹克体育中心) is a multi-purpose stadium located in Hexi New Town, Nanjing, Jiangsu, China.
-It is primarily used for football and athletics events and is the centerpiece of a larger Olympic Park complex which also includes the Nanjing Olympic Sports Center Gymnasium, an aquatics centre, a tennis centre, and other recreational sports venues.
+Nanjing Olympic Sports Center Stadium (南京奥林匹克体育中心) is a multi-purpose stadium located in Hexi New Town, Nanjing, China.
+It is primarily used for football and athletics events and is the centerpiece of a larger Olympic Park complex which also includes the Nanjing Olympic Sports Center Gymnasium, an aquatics center, a tennis center, and other recreational sports venues.

 Opened in 2005, it hosted the 2005 National Games of China and was a host stadium of the 2014 Summer Youth Olympics.
 It was formerly the home of Chinese Super League team Jiangsu F.C. until their dissolution in 2021.

 Stadium

 The stadium was constructed at a cost of ¥8,698,000, with a total construction area of 136.34 thousand square meters.
 It offers seating for 61,443 spectators and is capable of hosting both sporting events and large-scale musical performances.

 The roof features a hyperboloid design, while two red arches, slanted outward at a 45-degree angle, span 361.58 meters.
 The track was manufactured by the Italian company Mondo (蒙多), and the screens were created by the Belgian firm Barco, which include two displays located on the north and south sides.
 The screens cover a total area of 560 square meters, making them the largest in China.

 The opening and closing ceremonies, track and field, and football matches of the 2005 National Games of China were hosted here.